iain/i18n-airbrake/README.md

 # I18n::Airbrake

 * when the translation can be found
-  * translates known keys normally
+  *  translates normally
   *  uses the default normally
 *  when the translation cannot be found
+  *  development environment
+     * does not notify airbrake
+     * raises the error
+  *  test environment
+     * does not notify airbrake
+     * raises the error
-  * notifies airbrake in production environment
+  *  production environment
+     * does not titleize the key when the string does not responds_to?(:titleize)
-  * titleizes the key in production environment (if string responds_to(:titleize)
+     * titleizes the key when the string responds_to?(:titleize)
-  * raises the error in development environment
+     * notifies airbrake
-  * raises the error in test environment
+     * does not raise the error

 (straight from the specs)